kayla-shares-projects/oil-spill-hse-compliance-analysis/README.md

 Rather than focusing on operational prevention, this analysis reflects the type of monitoring and risk assessment conducted by petroleum regulatory agencies.

 ## Stakeholders
+How to actually show this in your README (this is the key move)

+Instead of a generic “stakeholders” section, structure it like this:

+Business Impact & Stakeholder Relevance

+Then for each question:

+Question → Insight → Action → Stakeholders

+Example:

+Question: Where are the highest-risk spill patterns?
+Insight: A small number of facilities account for a disproportionate share of spill volume.
+Action: Prioritize targeted inspections and maintenance programs.
+Stakeholders: D&P, Process Safety, Reliability Engineering

+How effective is incident response and cleanup over time?
+Decision

+Improve response protocols, enforce compliance, and reduce environmental exposure time.

+Who needs this (and why)

+HSE / Compliance Team
+Primary owners of reporting standards and regulatory adherence Your “time to report” metric = potential compliance risk Emergency Response Teams
+Responsible for containment and cleanup execution Insights on delays help identify: logistical bottlenecks resource allocation issues
+Operations / Site Management
+If certain facilities consistently respond slower, this points to: poor on-site coordination lack of training or resources
+Regulatory Affairs / External Stakeholders
+Slow reporting or cleanup = legal and reputational risk Your analysis mimics what regulators look for in audits How to reflect this in your project

+Frame it like an audit finding:

+“Facilities with prolonged cleanup times may require intervention from HSE and site operations teams to improve response coordination and compliance.”

 - Health, Safety & Environmental (HSE) regulators
 - Environmental compliance officers
 - Policy and enforcement teams